-‘The Masked Singer’: Joey Fatone Offers Hint To Help Identify The Bee, The Peacock And The Monster
+‘The Masked Singer’: Joey Fatone Offers Hint To Help Identify The Bee, The Peacock, And The Monster

 Joey continued, praising the show’s “ingenious” strategy that incorporates a number of little clues while also working to throw sleuthy fans off the trail of the competitors’ identities.

-And despite being unmasked, the 42-year-old admitted he felt a sense of relief that his tenure on the show had come to an end.
+And despite being unmasked, the 42-year-old admitted he felt a sense of relief that his tenure on the show has come to an end.

 “I’m happy I don’t have to lie to people to their faces when they ask me anymore,” he explained.
 “The weight has been lifted off my shoulders now.”